nyxnor/onionjuggler/man/onionjuggler.conf.5.md

 : Specify default HiddenServicePort target address.
 Useful for when the server is running on an external host related to the tor process.
 On Qubes-Whonix, you should set the Whonix Workstation Qubes IP address (Default: 127.0.0.1).

-# ENVIRONMENT

-**ONIONJUGGLER_CONF**

-: Use the environment variable to search for the configuration file, if the variable is empty, use the default confiugration on */etc/onionjuggler/onionjuggler.conf*.

 # FILES